 It’s fall.
 And it’s cold.
 But it is pumpkin season!
-And I am a huge fan of any sort of healthy pumpkin recipe, especially this pumpkin granola.
-There are so many yummy ways to eat it… with almond milk, sprinkled over ice cream, make some apple nachos, or add on top of waffles for a nice crunch.
-The list could go on and on!
+And I am a huge fan of any sort of healthy pumpkin recipe, especially this homemade pumpkin granola.
+And the aroma... this granola is beautifully fragrant and will leave your house smelling amazing!

-Homemade granola is so easy to make and so much healthier than most store bought varieties, which are high in refined sugar, contain unhealthy oils, and have unnecessary ingredients (like preservatives and added flavors).
+Homemade granola is so easy to make and so much healthier than most store-bought varieties, which are high in refined sugar, contain unhealthy oils, and have unnecessary ingredients (like artificial preservatives and added flavors).
+My oat and honey granola is another delicious homemade granola recipe.

-This homemade pumpkin granola starts with a simple mix of oats, pecans, pumpkin seeds, and spices, which is then lightly coated with the perfect combination of pumpkin, coconut oil, and pure maple syrup.
-This keeps my healthy pumpkin recipe nice and clean!
+This homemade pumpkin granola starts with a simple mix of oats, pecans, pumpkin seeds, and fall spices, which is then lightly coated with the perfect combination of pumpkin puree, coconut oil, and pure maple syrup.
+And ends with a flavorful chunky healthy granola!
+It's gluten free, dairy free, and vegan.
+Real food and delicious!